R-GTD: A Geometric Analysis of Gradient Temporal-Difference Learning in Singular Regimes: Introduction

-In this paper, we propose regularized GTD (R-GTD), a new variant of GTD2 that introduces a regularized convex--concave saddle-point formulation with a unique solution without imposing the nonsingularity assumption on the FIM.
 Finally, the main contributions are summarized as follows: \begin{enumerate} \item[(a)] We propose R-GTD, which removes the nonsingularity assumption on the FIM required for the convergence analysis.
-This advantage allows us to establish convergence guarantees even in singular settings, where GTD methods lack theoretical justification.
+While prior regularized methods handle singular settings by introducing other restrictive conditions, R-GTD establishes rigorous convergence guarantees without requiring any additional assumptions.

 \item[(b)] We study the theoretical properties of R-GTD from two complementary perspectives.
-First, we analyze the convergence of R-GTD toward the saddle point of the associated convex--concave formulation using primal--dual gradient dynamics (PDGD) in \citet{qu2018exponential} and the ordinary differential equation (ODE) method in \citet{borkar2000ode}.
-Second, we establish explicit error bounds between the R-GTD solution and the true projected solution in both nonsingular and singular settings, which precisely characterize the limiting behavior of the R-GTD solution.
+First, we analyze the convergence of R-GTD toward the saddle point of the associated convex--concave formulation.
+Second, we provide a geometric analysis of the singular regime.
+We establish explicit error bounds between the R-GTD solution and the true projected solution in both nonsingular and singular settings, which precisely characterize the limiting behavior of the R-GTD solution within the null space of the FIM.

-\item[(c)] We empirically validate the proposed algorithm in a representative setting where the FIM is singular.
-While GTD2 exhibits instability in this regime, R-GTD converges consistently to the saddle-point solution with more stable behavior.
-Additional experiments in \Cref{app:additional-exp} extend this evaluation to diverse scenarios.
+\item[(c)] We empirically validate the proposed algorithm in a representative setting where the FIM is strictly singular.
+R-GTD converges consistently to the unique saddle-point solution with more stable behavior.
+Additional experiments in \Cref{app:additional-exp} extend this evaluation to diverse scenarios. \end{enumerate}